erxand/cse212-final-project/2-linked-lists.md

 stanchion_head.next.next.read_following_names()
 print()
 ```
-If you want to run this exact program the file is [here](linked_lists_example.py), or just copy and paste this into your IDE.
+If you want to run this exact program the file is [here](linked_lists_example.py), or just copy and paste the above code into your IDE.

 ## Problem: Geocaching Activity
 Please write a program to solve the following problem: You are a youth leader in your local ward.
 You made a geocaching activity, where the youth are given a set GPS coordinates on a piece of paper, that leads them to a container with another paper and set of coordinates.
 This continues through several sets of coordinates.
 Please write a program that creates a linked list that contains the following coordinates.
 Give it functionality to add nodes on the end, to insert nodes in the middle, and to remove nodes.